CR351/image-segmentation-keras/README.md

 cv2.imwrite( "ann_1.png" ,ann_img )
 ```

-Only use bmp or png format for the annotation images.
+Only use bmp or png format for the annotation images

 ### Download the sample prepared dataset